asivitz/Hickory/Readme.md

 - A model (can be anything! just needs to produce a view matrix for rendering) Type: mdl
 - A resource loading function.
 Type: IO re
 - A step function.
-Type: RenderInfo -> Input ie -> Double -> mdl -> (mdl, [ie])
+Type: RenderInfo -> [ie] -> Double -> mdl -> (mdl, [ie])

     RenderInfo gives you the previous frame's view matrix, the screen size, and the layer ID the renderer uses (called the Label)

-    Input contains a list of input events, coming from either from a different scene, or this scene in a previous frame The Double is the amount of time elapsed since the previous frame The function should return the updated model and a list of generated events
+    The list of input events come from either a different scene, or this scene in a previous frame

+    The Double is the amount of time elapsed since the previous frame

+    The function should return the updated model and a list of generated events

 - A render function.
 Type: re -> RenderInfo -> mdl -> IO ()
     re is the loaded resources
 - The scene's layer ID.